- Legal background

 (1) If possible, seek the authorisation of a senior manager before providing the data.

 (2) If the request is received by telephone, ask the caller to provide a switchboard number, and call them back through the organisation's switchboard before providing the data.
 This provides a basic (though not foolproof) way of checking that the call is genuine.
+Take contact name and identification number (if applicable) of the caller.

 (3) Ask the enquirer to follow up their request with a formal written request, so that we have this on file.
 Keep a record of the enquiry and your response, and pass details to the Information Compliance Manager as soon as possible.